bluegreen-labs/handful_of_pixels/README.md

-# A handfull of pixels: doing big science with small data
+# A handful of pixels: doing big science with small data

 A set of worked examples in geo-spatial data processing.